awaisraxa202-ctrl/crypto_market_intelligence/README.md

 **BIG/SMALL trades are frequently invisible.** BIG requires 60% conviction, SMALL requires 40%.
 In quiet markets most assets sit well below both, so the badges show "gated".
 That is the risk gate working, not a display bug.

+**Scheduled runs drift.** GitHub delays cron-triggered Actions on low-traffic repos, sometimes by hours.
+The main pipeline can't fix this from inside the workflow file — it's a GitHub platform behavior.
+See "Free frequent position monitoring" below for the workaround that matters (catching stop-loss/take-profit in between full runs).

 ---

 ## Setup